-ID Number Name of Feature Description Number traffic over: 1.
-Only one route (i.e., the primary route) thereby keeping the second route (i.e., the diverse route) inactive until needed.
-2. Both routes on an ongoing basis, except where automatic re-routing equipment is utilized.
-The contractor shall provide the capability for the automatic switching of transmission in real-time, negotiated on an individual case basis: 1.
-From the primary access route to the one or more diverse access routes; and, 2.
-From the diverse access route to the primary access route.
-The contractor shall exercise the following control measures on the configuration or the reconfiguration of the diverse access route: 1.
-The contractor shall provide within 30 calendar days of the implementation of access diversity and again thereafter when a change is made, a graphical representation (e.g., diagrams, maps) of access circuit routes to show where diversity has been implemented.
-2. The contractor shall provide to the Agency, with a copy to the PMO, written notification for Government approval of any proposed reconfiguration of routes, previously configured for access diversity at least 30 calendar days in advance of implementation.
-3. The contractor shall conform to the requirements for performance for each diverse route as specified in Section C.2.13.2.4.
-4. In addition, the contractor shall establish internal control (i.e., electronic flagging of routes) to prevent the accidental 2 Access Route or Path Avoidance dismantling of diversified routes, especially during routine route optimization initiatives by the contractor.
-Between an SDP and its associated connecting network point, the contractor shall supply the capability for a customer to define a geographic location or route to avoid.
+ID Number Name of Feature Description ID Number Name of Feature traffic over: Only one route (i.e., the primary route) thereby keeping the second route (i.e., the diverse route) inactive until needed.
+Both routes on an ongoing basis, except where automatic re-routing equipment is utilized.
+The contractor shall provide the capability for the automatic switching of transmission in real-time, negotiated on an individual case basis: From the primary access route to the one or more diverse access routes; and, From the diverse access route to the primary access route.
+The contractor shall exercise the following control measures on the configuration or the reconfiguration of the diverse access route: The contractor shall provide within 30 calendar days of the implementation of access diversity and again thereafter when a change is made, a graphical representation (e.g., diagrams, maps) of access circuit routes to show where diversity has been implemented.
+The contractor shall provide to the Agency, with a copy to the PMO, written notification for Government approval of any proposed reconfiguration of routes, previously configured for access diversity at least 30 calendar days in advance of The contractor shall provide to the Agency, with a copy to the PMO, written notification for Government approval of any proposed reconfiguration of routes, previously configured for access diversity at least 30 calendar days in advance of implementation.
+The contractor shall conform to the requirements for performance for each diverse route as specified in Section C.2.13.2.4.
+In addition, the contractor shall establish internal control (i.e., 2 Access Route or Path electronic flagging of routes) to prevent the accidental dismantling of diversified routes, especially during routine route optimization initiatives by the contractor.
+Between an SDP and its associated connecting network point, the Avoidance contractor shall supply the capability for a customer to define a geographic location or route to avoid.
 However, the Government recognizes that avoidance may not be available in some locations.
 Where avoidance is not available, the contractor shall exert best efforts to propose an acceptable arrangement along with documentation describing the reasons for the unavailability The contractor shall exercise the following control measures on the configuration or the reconfiguration of the avoidance access route: The contractor shall provide within 30 calendar days of the implementation of access avoidance and again thereafter when a change is made, a graphical representation (e.g., diagrams, maps) of access circuit routes to show where avoidance has been implemented.
 The contractor shall provide to the Agency, with a copy to